 - Canned chickpeas – make sure you are using canned chickpeas!
 Don’t use raw garbanzo beans for this recipe.
 Even soaked overnight, they wouldn’t work in this recipe.
 They would remain hard, and it wouldn’t be possible to blend them into a brownie batter.

 - Natural peanut butter – natural peanut butter fresh from the jar works the best.
 In fact, an old jar of nut butter can be dry, and therefore, it would make any baking recipe drier than it should be.
 Other options are almond butter, tahini, or cashew butter.
+Find out how to pick vegan peanut butter.

 - Maple syrup – or any unrefined liquid sweetener you love like rice syrup, date syrup, or agave syrup.